 Our Line of Credit is subject to market risk and interest rate changes.
 Our Line of Credit bears interest at (1) the alternate base rate, which is defined as the highest of (i) the Wells Fargo Bank, National Association prime rate, (ii) the Federal Funds Rate plus 1/2 of 1.000% and (iii) one month LIBOR plus 1.000% or (2) the LIBOR rate, as defined in the Line of Credit, plus, an applicable margin rate ranging from 0.125% to 0.500% for alternate base rate borrowings and 1.125% to 1.500% for LIBOR rate borrowings, in each case based on the Company's consolidated leverage ratio.
-The outstanding principal balance on our Line of Credit was \$83.5 million at March 31, 2012.
-Considering the total outstanding balance of \$83.5 million, a 1% change in interest rates would result in an impact to income before taxes of approximately \$0.8 million per year.
+There was no outstanding principal balance on our Line of Credit at June 30, 2012.